microsoft/datashaper/javascript/react/docs/react.api.md

 //
 // @public (undocumented)
 export type ColumnRenderFunction = (item?: any, index?: number, column?: IColumn) => any;

-// Warning: (ae-missing-release-tag) "CommandBar" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export const CommandBar: React.FC<CommandBarProps>;

-// Warning: (ae-missing-release-tag) "CommandBarProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface CommandBarProps extends ICommandBarProps {
-    // (undocumented)
-    background?: string;
-    // (undocumented)
-    color?: string;
-    // (undocumented)
-    height?: string;
-}

-// Warning: (ae-missing-release-tag) "createDefaultCommandBar" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function createDefaultCommandBar({ styles, ...props }: ICommandBarProps): ReactElement<ICommandBarProps, any>;

-// Warning: (ae-missing-release-tag) "createDefaultHeaderCommandBar" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function createDefaultHeaderCommandBar({ styles, ...props }: ICommandBarProps, theme: ITheme, far?: boolean): ReactElement<ICommandBarProps, any>;

 // Warning: (ae-missing-release-tag) "DetailsListFeatures" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //